-DLR has approximately 8700 employees at 27 locations in Germany: Cologne (headquarters), Augsburg, Berlin, Bonn, Braunschweig, Bremen, Bremerhaven, Cochstedt, Cottbus, Dresden, Göttingen, Hamburg, Hannover, Jena, Jülich, Lampoldshausen, Neustrelitz, Oberpfaffenhofen, Oldenburg, Rheinbach, Stade, St. Augustin, Stuttgart, Trauen, Ulm, Weilheim and Zittau.
+DLR has more than 9000 employees at 27 locations in Germany: Cologne (headquarters), Augsburg, Berlin, Bonn, Braunschweig, Bremen, Bremerhaven, Cochstedt, Cottbus, Dresden, Göttingen, Hamburg, Hannover, Jena, Jülich, Lampoldshausen, Neustrelitz, Oberpfaffenhofen, Oldenburg, Rheinbach, Stade, St. Augustin, Stuttgart, Trauen, Ulm, Weilheim and Zittau.
 DLR also has offices in Brussels, Paris, Tokyo and Washington D.C.

 In the fiscal year 2019, DLR's budget for research and operations was 1155 million euro, 46 percent of which was third-party funding acquired through competitive tendering.
 The space budget, which is also managed by DLR, was 1511 million euro.
 Of this, the German contribution to financing the European Space Agency (ESA) accounted for 62 percent, the German contribution to the national space programme for 20 percent and space research at DLR for 18 percent.
 The DLR Project Management Agency's funding was 1540 million euro and the Project Management Agency for Aeronautics Research and Technology had a budget of 178 million euro.